 Dorflinger Glass Museum History

 The Dorflinger-Suydam Wildlife Sanctuary acquired its first piece of Dorflinger glass in September 1981 as a gift from Agnes Houth Baisden.
 Mrs. Baisden gave a Marlboro pattern decanter in memory of her father, Fred Houth, who had worked in the Dorflinger factory.
-Many glass acquisitions followed and were held in a vault at an area bank as there was no museum to display them.
+After that many glass acquisitions followed and were held in a vault at an area bank as there was no museum to display them.